SDR4space/FreeVersion/README.md

 # Dependencies

+The dpkg installer should be able to install needed dependencies by itself.

 The following packages are required :
 * SoapySDR, __version 0.8__
 * fftw3-3
 * liquid-sdr
+* libsndfile1
+* libliquid1d
 * mosquitto
 * mosquitto-clients

 Note for Liquid-SDR :
 * This library can be downloaded and installed from source following instructions from https://github.com/jgaeddert/liquid-dsp